 While gender dysphoria, a marked feeling of incongruence with one’s biological sex, may have a biological component — it does not explain 100 percent of the variance.
 Moreover, the suggestion that gender dysphoria is the symptom of some quasi-mystical immaterial reality — a transgender identity — is unsupported, leading to the fiction that a human being can be literally “trapped in the wrong body.”
 Certainly, a human being might feel that way.
 But what might be causing these feelings?
 This is the question in desperate need of inquiry.

 The Center for Disease Control reports that 2 percent of schools’ populations nationwide identify as transgender.
-A U.K. government investigation is looking into why there has been an increase of 4000 percent among adolescent females being referred for transition treatment in the last eight years.
+A U.K. government investigation is looking into why there has been an increase of 4000 percent among adolescent females being referred for transition treatment in less than a decade.

 One important factor could be “peer and social contagion”, which Lisa Littman, a doctor at Brown University, identified in a PLOS One study.
 Heritage panelist Hacsi Horvath, an expert in systematic review methods who himself presented as a woman for over ten years, suggested that for females, a transgender identity can stem from internalized misogyny and response to trauma, while for males, it can stem from internalized homophobia or a fetish known as auto-gynephilia.